mkobi89/Translators/README.md

 Folders with content description:

-Task:
-- a detailed task description can be found in the Manuskript_LDT.docx
-- Stimulus material: 2 abstracts in two versions (ELF vs EdE) result in 4 texts, that can be found in "CLINT experiment" Text 1: 'ABS_Social_Info_SE.csv' --> SI_EdE
-	Text 2: 'ABS_Social_Info_ELF.csv' --> SI_ELF
-	Text 3: 'ABS_Energy_Advisors_SE.csv' --> EA_SE
-	Text 4: 'ABS_Energy_Advisors_ELF.csv' --> EA_ELF
-- For both abstracts (E1 and E2): 3 tasks, a reading task, a copying task (5 minutes), a translation task (5 minutes), (then LDT as described in other project), and E3 --> reading post (reading the texts in the other version, ELF or EdE)
-- CLINT_MAIN.m in "CLINT experiment" was used to control experiment with Psychtoolbox 3
-- Randomization: order of both text and version for first part (E1), but then other text in other version was used for E2 --> therefore, if SI_ELF was Exp1, EA_EdE was Exp2, EA_ELF was then reading_post 1 and EA_EdE was reading_post 2
-		 reading task was always first, order of copying / translation task was randomized, but changed from E1 to E2
-- files_new.m in "CLINT experiment" was used to read in stimulus material to Matlab, insert double spacing and double lines
-- verst_fragen.csv in "CLINT experiment" contains control questions for both abstracts

 Translators/data/rawdata:
-- fft: contains exports from BVA for theta (4-7 Hz) and alpha (8-12 Hz)
+- fft: contains exports (.txt) from BVA for theta (4-7 Hz) and alpha (8-12 Hz) and their log files
 - matlab_rawdata: contains all MATLAB answer files from CLINT task
 - nback_logs: contains .txt logfiles from auditory and visual nback task
-- task: "task/copying": contains answers of copying task from all participant in .csv, "task/translation": contains answers of translation task from all participant in .csv, "task/textfiles": contains answers of copying and translation task from all participant in .txt stimulus.csv: contains stimulus material used CLINT task, used for analysis of stringdist.R translation_rating_t1.csv: contains randomized answers from text 1 (SI_EdE and SI_ELF) translation task from all participants for rating of fluency and accuracy translation_rating_t2.csv: contains randomized answers from text 2 (EA_EdE and EA_ELF) translation task from all participants for rating of fluency and accuracy
+- task: "task/copying": contains answers of copying task from all participant in .csv, "task/translation": contains answers of translation task from all participant in .csv, "task/textfiles": contains answers of copying and translation task from all participant in .txt stimulus.csv: contains original stimulus material used in CLINT task, used for analysis of "04_copyingtask.R"
 - controlQuestions.csv: contains answers for control questions
 - expControl.csv: contains experimental control variables (i.e., randomizations) for all participants
 - hintergrund.csv: contains answers from language background questionaires for all CLINT participants (including simultaneous interpreters)